tscholze/kotlin-kotlog-cli/README.md

 ## Configuration

-A blog ist configurated using the `BlogConfiguration` parameter of `Kotlog.
+A Kotlog-generated blog ist configurated using the `BlogConfiguration` parameter of the `Kotlog` invocation.
 See `Main.kt` for a working example:

 ```kotlin
 fun main(args: Array<String>) {